tenjin/tenjin-android-sdk/README.md

 Tenjin custom event integration instructions:
 -----
-There are two methods that you can use to pass custom events: `eventWithName(String name)` and `eventWithNameAndValue(String name, String value)`.
+You can use the Tenjin SDK to pass a custom event: `eventWithName(String name)`.

-You can use these to pass Tenjin custom interactions with your app to tie this to user level cost from each acquisition source that you use through Tenjin's platform.
-Here are some examples of usage:
+The custom interactions with your app can be tied to level cost from each acquisition source that you use through Tenjin's service.
+Here is an example of usage:

 ```java
 String apiKey = <API_KEY>;